Quantum Temporal Fusion Transformer: Introduction

-Quantum computing is a rapidly advancing field in computer science that harnesses quantum bits (say qubits) to perform computations based on the principles of quantum mechanics, such as entanglement and superposition, thereby unlocking computational power beyond that of classical algorithms.
+Quantum computing is a rapidly growing field in computer science that uses the harnessing of quantum bits (qubits) and the principles of quantum mechanics, such as entanglement and superposition, unlocking computational power beyond that of classical algorithms.
 Several leading technology companies, including Google~\cite{arute2019quantum}, IBM~\cite{cross2018ibm}, and D-Wave~\cite{lanting2014entanglement}, have developed quantum computers that are accessible to the general public through cloud-based services.
-These advancements mark significant progress in making quantum computing more practical and push research and innovation across various scientific and industrial domains.
-Quantum computing solves certain classes of problems exponentially faster than classical computing~\cite{Harrow_2009, J__2022}.
-However, this impressive speed-up highly depends on the standard of the underlying quantum computer system.
-Quantum circuits that involve many qubits or require deep circuit depths are not reliably executed on current Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{preskill2018quantum} due to the absence of quantum error and noise~\cite{gottesman1997stabilizer, gottesman1998theory}.
+These advancements represent significant progress in making quantum computing more practical, pushing research and innovation across various scientific and industrial domains.
+Quantum computing are capable for solving a classes of problems exponentially faster than existing classical computing~\cite{Harrow_2009, J__2022}.
+However, this magnificent speed-up vastly depends on the standard of the underlying quantum computer hardware.
+Quantum circuits with a large number of qubits or deep circuit depths are not reliably executed on current quantum devices, called Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{preskill2018quantum} due to the presence of quantum error and noise~\cite{gottesman1997stabilizer, gottesman1998theory}.
 Therefore, it is significant to design quantum frameworks for execution on NISQ devices, ensuring better outcomes despite hardware limitations.

-Quantum Variational Algorithms (VQAs)~\cite{cerezo2021variational, mitarai2018quantum, wecker2015progress, higgott2019variational} are one of the breakthrough innovations of quantum computing, offering a promising algorithm that is potentially applicable to NISQ devices.
-A VQA is essentially a suitable quantum circuit, where certain gate parameters are tunable and updated iteratively through a classical optimization process to solve a given problem.
-Since VQA is an iterative optimization method, the noise inherent in quantum devices can often be effectively mitigated through the tunable parameters of the quantum circuit.
-As a result, VQAs are particularly suitable for implementation on the currently available NISQ devices.
+Quantum Machine Learning (QML)~\cite{biamonte2017quantum} is a combined domain of quantum computing and machine learning, which uses the strengths of quantum systems to enhance traditional machine learning tasks.
+Quantum Variational Algorithms (VQAs)~\cite{cerezo2021variational, mitarai2018quantum, wecker2015progress, higgott2019variational} are one of the breakthrough innovations of quantum machine learning, providing a promising algorithm with the potential for applicability to NISQ devices.
+A VQA is basically an appropriate quantum parametrized circuit, where gate parameters are adjustable and updated iteratively through a classical optimization process to find the solution to a given problem.
+Since VQAs are an iterative optimization process, the quantum noise inherent in quantum devices can usually be effectively mitigated through the tunable parameters of the quantum circuit.
+Consequently, VQAs are particularly suitable for implementation on the currently available NISQ devices.